fvwmorg/fvwm/manpages/fvwm.rst

 with a backslash.
 All lines linked in this fashion are treated as a single line.
 The newline itself is ignored.

-Fvwm makes no distinction between configuration commands and action commands, so anything mentioned in the fvwm commands section can be placed on a line by itself for fvwm to execute as it reads the configuration file, or it can be placed as an executable command in a
+|fvwm| makes no distinction between configuration commands and action
+commands, so anything mentioned in the fvwm commands section can be placed on a line by itself for fvwm to execute as it reads the configuration file, or it can be placed as an executable command in a